federic000/scapysec/README.md

 ![the diagram shows the idea](./pictures/scpy.png)

-there's also an instance of Nokia SRL, used in this case as Datacenter Gateway. the SCPY node at startup configures proxy-arp in all its interfaces. the SCPY node performs destination MAC-Address swap for each packet belonging to a tunnel.
+There's also an instance of Nokia SRL, used in this case as Datacenter Gateway.
+The SCPY node at startup configures proxy-arp in all its interfaces.
+Then the SCPY node performs some functions:
+1. filters the packet with a BFP filter inside the sniff scapy primitive
+2. the filters takes all isakmp or esp packets from/to set of segws
+3. segw1-2-3 are configured all the same, exactly the same.
+4. packets are then passed to a packet manager function that provides for mac-swap
+5. tunnels and their destination are tracked with a dict() hash table.

 Eventually, you will end up with SEGW1-2-3 loaded with tunnels in a round-robin way as:

 ```